Our Guide to Compressed Natural Gas (CNG)

 CNG in context: Where it fits in the energy transition

-Compressed natural gas is often seen as a bridge fuel.
-That means it’s considered as a cleaner option that helps reduce emissions at present, while more renewable energy infrastructure is built.
-It’s especially useful in transport and logistics, where electrification can be difficult or expensive.
+Compressed natural gas is often considered a bridge fuel.
+That means it is considered a cleaner option that helps reduce greenhouse gas emissions at present while more renewable energy infrastructure is built.

-CNG can also be paired with renewable natural gas (RNG).
+However, it is more than just a placeholder.
+CNG can be paired with renewable natural gas (RNG) or biomethane.
 Since RNG has the same chemical structure as fossil-based natural gas, it can be compressed and used in the same systems.
 This opens the door to even lower emissions without changing infrastructure or engine technology.

 In this way, compressed natural gas plays a valuable role in creating more flexible and resilient energy systems, especially in areas where full electrification is not yet feasible.